The 4-dimensional disc embedding theorem and dual spheres: Constructing capped gropes and towers with dual spheres

-Then there exists a collection of mutually disjoint capped gropes $\{G_i^c\}$, properly embedded in $M$, with arbitrarily many surface stages and pairwise disjoint caps with algebraically cancelling double points, such that $\{\Sigma_i^c\}$, after a regular homotopy of the caps, provides a dual collection of capped surfaces for the $\{G_i^c\}$.
-Moreover, for each~$i$, the attaching region of $G_i^c$ coincides with the framed boundary of $f_i$. \end{lemma}
+Then there exists a collection of mutually disjoint capped gropes $\{G_i^c\}$, properly embedded in $M$, with arbitrarily many surface stages and pairwise disjoint caps with algebraically cancelling double points, such that parallel copies of the $\{T^c_i\}$, after a regular homotopy of the caps, provides a dual collection of capped surfaces for the $\{G_i^c\}$.
+Moreover, for each~$i$, the attaching region of $G_i^c$ coincides with the framed boundary of $D_i$. \end{lemma}

-In the upcoming proof, the capped surfaces will act as dual sphere factories.
-That is, we will use them to produce a dual sphere for an $f_i$ whenever we need one, taking advantage of the extra power of a dual capped surface versus a dual sphere.

-\begin{proof} Convert each $f_i$ to a capped surface by tubing all the intersections among the $\{f_i\}$, including self-intersections, into parallel copies of the dual surfaces $\{\Sigma_i\}$, as shown in Figure~\ref{fig:set3}.
-This produces surfaces $\{f'_i\}$ with the same framed boundaries as $\{f_i\}$.
-Since $\{\Sigma_i\}$ is a mutually disjoint collection of embedded surfaces, so is $\{f'_i\}$.
-Use parallel copies of the caps $\{C_\ell\}$ of the $\{\Sigma_i\}$ to obtain caps $\{C'_n\}$ for the surfaces $\{f'_i\}$.
-Note that the interiors of the caps $\{C'_n\}$ are disjoint from the surfaces $\{f'_i\}$.
-Such a capped surface is shown in Figure~\ref{fig:set5}.

-Now we will separate the caps $\{C_\ell\}$ of $\{\Sigma_i\}$ from the caps $\{C'_n\}$ for the surfaces $\{f'_i\}$.
-For this, we will need a dual sphere for each $f'_i$, so we turn to our dual sphere factory: for each $i$, take a parallel copy of $\Sigma_i$ along with its caps, and contract to obtain a sphere $S_i$ (we do not push anything off the contraction), as shown in Figure~\ref{fig:set5}.
-Since $\{\Sigma_i\}$ is a geometrically dual collection of capped surfaces for the $\{f_i\}$, we see that $\{S_i\}$ is a geometrically dual collection of framed immersed spheres for the $\{f'_i\}$.
-Here we are using the fact that the caps $\{C_\ell\}$ and the surfaces $\{f'_i\}$ do not intersect.
-However note that the spheres $\{S_i\}$ do have intersections among themselves, coming from the intersections among the caps $\{C_\ell\}$, and they also intersect the caps of the surfaces $\{f_i'\}$ and the caps of the $\{\Sigma_i\}$.